 It was on one of my journeys that I ran across Ned at the crossroads connecting the mountains of Tennessee, North Carolina and Virginia.
 Ned was producing the best barbecue I had ever tasted.
-Using recipes that had been handled down for over 150 years, that old-timer was a county legend and their best-kept secret.
+Using recipes that had been handed down for over 150 years, that old-timer was a county legend and their best-kept secret.
 Before giving up the ghost, Ned passed his secrets on to me, making me promise to keep his family BBQ tradition alive.
+Today, I’m still making good on that promise.

 Buz and Ned’s Real Barbecue, a Richmond tradition since 1992.